moleculer-go/cqrs/README.md

 ## Event Store

 ![Event Store](docs/CQRS-persist-event.jpg "Event Store")

-1) The first piece is the event store which is responsible to store the events (aka commands) and also propagate events to be processed and stored in aggregates.
+1. The first piece is the event store which is responsible to store the events (aka commands) and also propagate events to be processed and stored in aggregates.

         	1.1 - The event store uses an adaptor to store the data allowing you to choose between multiple data stores.
 In this example we use SQLite.
 Once the event is saved for later processing the event store returns a success response.
 This operation goal is to be fast and reliable.

         	1.2 - The event store will dispatch each event and any service that subscribes to the event "profile.updated" will be able to process is it.

-2) The second piece is the service that will expose the action to be triggered by an api call.
+2. The second piece is the service that will expose the action to be triggered by an api call.

         	The action is responsible to perform validation and modification to the payload before saving the event.
 The action should not call any expensive service/action/lib at this stage since the objective is to save the event (aka write the command) as soon as possible.
 Complicated or expensive rules should be done later when the event is dispatched.

-	In this case the "profile.update" action maps directly to the event store using ```events.PersistEvent("profile.updated")```.
+        	In this case the "profile.update" action maps directly to the event store using ```events.MapAction("update", "profile.updated")```.

-3) The third piece is the Aggregate which is where you will store your data.
+3. The third piece is the Aggregate which is where you will store your data.
 More details on that later.

 ```go
 //1. event store